isomerpages/imh-bicomh/pages/About BICOMH 2026.md

 experience a mental health condition in their lifetime, underscoring the critical need for effective support systems.</p>
 <p>Inaugurated in 2024, BICOMH attracted more than 500 participants from
 16 countries.
-The 2nd edition is co-organised with Singapore's College of Psychiatry and the Singapore Psychiatric Association.
+This 2nd edition is co-organised with Singapore's College of Psychiatry and the Singapore Psychiatric Association.
 It will bring together leading professionals to explore "Scientific Frontiers in Mood &amp; Anxiety Disorders: Multimorbidity, Digital Innovation, and Therapeutic Transformation".</p>
-<p>&nbsp;The Congress will bring together a diverse lineup of speakers, both
+<p>The Congress will bring together a diverse lineup of speakers, both local
-local and international, whose expertise and varied perspectives aim to drive progress in the management of mood and anxiety disorders.
+and international, whose expertise and varied perspectives aim to drive progress in the management of mood and anxiety disorders.
 Through the sharing of research findings and best practices, we strive to improve treatment outcomes and empower communities to provide more effective support systems for individuals on their recovery journey.</p>
-<p>&nbsp;Whether you are a clinician, service provider, or client, BICOMH
+<p>Whether you are a clinician, service provider, or client, BICOMH offers
-offers a unique opportunity to learn, forge valuable connections, and contribute to shaping a brighter future for mental health worldwide.</p>
+a unique opportunity to learn, forge valuable connections, and contribute to shaping a brighter future for mental health worldwide.</p>
 <p>&nbsp;</p>